leonette01/Cloud-Computing-Lab/README.md

 Deploy the LAMP stack on your instance.

-Transfer files: FileZilla (Links to an external site.)
+Transfer files: FileZilla (Links to an external site)

 Optional: Set up DNS mapping.